wesen/geppetto/ttmp/2025-05-02/02-how-to-add-thinking-support-in-geppetto.md

 #### 5.3.1 OpenAI Stream Adapter

-*   [X] Action: In the code handling the `go-openai` stream, check the final stream chunk for the `delta.ReasoningContent` field.
+*   [✅] Action: In the code handling the `go-openai` stream, check the final stream chunk for the `delta.ReasoningContent` field.
 If present, publish an `EventReasoningSummary`:
     ```go
     // Example within OpenAI stream processing loop
     if streamResp.Choices[0].Delta.ReasoningContent != "" { // NOTE: Assumed field name is ReasoningContent